TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

 (SubSec:SymmetricMat:SpectralDecomp)=

-## The spectral decomposition of a symmetric matrix.
+## The spectral decomposition of a symmetric matrix

 Let's take up an earlier example ({prf:ref}`Ex:SymmetricMat:OrthDiag2x2`) to illustrate what the spectral decomposition is about.